board of directors

 With UAT, a significantly higher proportion of funding and resources now goes directly into classrooms and research, generating greater impact while enabling the university to more quickly and collaboratively drive international research opportunities that address the world’s greatest challenges.

 The transformation and associated savings achieved under UAT since 2020 are unprecedented in Canadian post-secondary history.
 The University of Alberta is now more sustainable, poised for ambitious enrolment growth and prepared to lead globally with purpose.
 Amid these profound changes, the university has continued to advance in international rankings, recently placing fifth in Canada and 92nd in the world — its best showing ever.
-The University of Alberta also ranked 11th globally in the 2022 Times Higher Education Impact Ranking, which assesses universities’ impact in relation to the United Nations’ Sustainable Development Goals.
+The University of Alberta also ranked seventh in the 2023 Times Higher Education Impact Ranking, which assesses universities’ impact in relation to the United Nations’ Sustainable Development Goals.

 Prior to his appointment at the U of A, President Flanagan served as dean of law from 2005 to 2019 at Queen’s University in Kingston, Ont.
 Through his transformative vision during his tenure, he led major initiatives elevating the delivery of education in law: the establishment of the faculty’s Ph.D. program; the founding of the Centre for Law in the Contemporary Workplace; a major expansion of the business law program; an online undergraduate Certificate in Law Program; an online Graduate Diploma in Legal Services Management, and a new online Graduate Diploma in Immigration and Citizenship Law.